-The goal of this article is to provide a comprehensive checklist of information for the foreign national to consider prior to accepting an assignment in the U.S. This article is not designed to teach you the technical competence required to perform self compliance; however it will certainly arm you with the knowledge to determine if your U.S. tax preparer knows all that they should know to provide you with technically competent professional services.
+The goal of this article is to provide a comprehensive checklist of information for the foreign national to consider prior to accepting an assignment in the U.S. This article is not designed to teach you the technical competence required to perform self compliance; however it will certainly arm you with the technical knowledge to determine if your U.S. tax preparer knows all that they should know to provide you with technically competent professional services.

-However U.S. negotiated income tax treaties may override the source of specific items taxed, and therefore the applicable income tax treaties always need to be consulted in tandem with domestic U.S. law treatment.
-Additionally in the case of U.S. persons- citizens and green card holders- the U.S. has conveniently slipped in to most income treaties a provision usually, under Miscellaneous Rules, to enable the U.S. to continue to tax U.S. persons as if the income tax treaty does not exist.
+Additionally, in the case of U.S. persons- citizens and green card holders- the U.S. has conveniently slipped in to most income treaties a provision usually, under Miscellaneous Rules, to enable the U.S. to continue to tax U.S. persons as if the income tax treaty does not exist.
 This is typically referred to as a “Savings Clause” or “Limitation on Benefits” clause.

 Where and How:

 Where on the tax return that income is taxed and how it is taxed depends upon whether the income is effectively connected with a U.S. trade or business.
-Effectively connected income includes compensation income, but excludes passive income which is considered non effectively connected income.
+Effectively connected income includes compensation income but excludes passive income which is considered non effectively connected income.
 IRC Sec.
-871 governs which U.S. sourced income is effectively connected with a U.S. trade or business and which income is non U.S. effectively connected income.
+871 governs which U.S. sourced income is effectively connected with a U.S. trade or business and which income is non-U.S. effectively connected income.

-Effectively connected income is reported on Form 1040NR page 1 and is taxed at U.S. regular graduated tax rates and non effectively connected income is reported on Form 1040NR page 4- Schedule NEI- and is flat taxed at a rate of 30%, or reduced treaty rates.
+Effectively connected income is reported on Form 1040NR page 1 and is taxed at U.S. regular graduated tax rates and non effectively connected income is reported on Form 1040NR page 4- Schedule NEC- and is flat taxed at a rate of 30%, or reduced treaty rates.

-However there is one exception below, in the case of Capital Assets (includes everything you own except business related assets, includes shares held for investment, basically all personal property, but not real property) not effectively connected with a U.S. trade or business.
+However, there is one exception below, in the case of Capital Assets (includes everything you own except business related assets, includes shares held for investment, basically all personal property, but not real property) not effectively connected with a U.S. trade or business.
 Under this one instance if a nonresident alien taxpayer is present in the U.S. physically for 183 days or less in the tax year, the gain from the Capital Asset is not Effectively Connected.